Exploring the halo character and dipole response in the dripline nucleus $^{31}$F: Conclusions

 \section{Conclusions}

-In this work, we explore the possibility of the last known isotope of Fluorine, with mass number 31, for its possible structure and two-neutron halo feature.
+In this work, we explore the possibility of the heavier known isotope of Fluorine, with mass number 31, for its possible structure and two-neutron halo feature.
 We treat it as a three-body structure and describe it using the hypershperical coordinates.
 We employ a pseudostate method to discretize its continuum using the analytical transformed harmonic oscillator basis for the purpose.
 In the calculations we assume $^{31}$F to be composed of an inert, spinless $^{29}$F core and two valence neutrons with a two neutron separation energy, $S_{2n}$, of 0.15\,MeV.
-We try and explore all the scenarios for the possible ground state configuration of $^{31}$F, including the anti-halo arrangement by fixing the core + $n$ potentials and computing different observables, like the matter radius, density distributions and dipole strengths.
-We find that a strongly two-neutron halo structure is supported for all configurations with a significant and dominant $p$-wave contribution to its ground state, {resulting in an increase in the matter radius $\geqslant$ 0.30\,fm}.
-In particular, the arrangements where the $p_{3/2}$ energy level comes lower in energy than both the $d_{3/2}$ and $f_{7/2}$ levels favour the halo formation the most, with the inverted schemes enhancing the halo character beyond any doubt in the present analysis.
-The anti-halo configurations do result in a small reduction of the spatial extension owing to the increased pairing energy between the two valence neutrons, but the extent is not large enough to suppress the two-neutron halo.
+We try and explore all the scenarios for the possible ground state configuration of $^{31}$F, including {mixed configurations (as encouraged by Ref. \cite{MLX20PRC}) and} the anti-halo arrangement {\cite{MHK20PRC}.} {We achieve this by fixing the core + $n$ potentials, and then adjusting the phenomenological three-body force to reproduce the exact two neutron separation energy.
+Computing different observables, like the matter radii, density distributions and dipole strengths, we} find that a strongly two-neutron halo structure is supported for all configurations with a significant and dominant $p$-wave contribution to its ground state, resulting in an increase in the matter radius $\gtrsim$ 0.30\,fm with respect to its core nucleus.
+This increase is impressive when seen in light of the corresponding increase for an established two-neutron halo like $^{29}$F \cite{CSF20PRC,BKT20PRL}.
+In particular, the arrangements where the $p_{3/2}$ level comes lower in energy than both the $d_{3/2}$ and $f_{7/2}$ levels favour the halo formation the most, with the inverted schemes enhancing the halo character beyond any doubt in the present analysis.
+The anti-halo configurations do result in a small reduction of the spatial extension owing to the increased pairing energy between the two valence neutrons {(due to the decreased energy gap between the $p_{3/2}$ and the $f_{7/2}$ energy states), however} the extent is not large enough to suppress the two-neutron halo formation.
+The analysis of the density distributions also points to the dominance of the $p_{3/2}$ contribution to the ground state of $^{31}$F in the open shell configurations.